Leaxlang/portfolio_theme/README.md

 # minima based custom theme

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.
+I have modified minima to my liking for my portfolio website.

 [Theme preview](https://jekyll.github.io/minima/)